bluesillybeard/ZRender/readme.md

 Plan (for each step, make an example or two):
 - ~~Get the minimal example "working"~~
-- timing callbacks & render queue
+- ~~timing callbacks~~
-    - timing callbacks and queues are done on a per-window basis
+- render queue (well, start it anyway - its only command for now will be to clear the screen to a color)
 - multiple windows
 - textures (should be pretty easy)
 - meshes (don't forget to keep track of attributes and the mesh type) (only support triangles and quads for now)